-This case holds a special place in our hearts because it was the first time Folderly tools were used to remedy severe deliverability issues.
-It is also a very informative illustration of how important it is to warm up your new domain before you use it as the main domain for your email marketing activities.
+This case holds a special place in our hearts because it was the first time Folderly tools were used to remedy extreme deliverability issues.
+It's also a very informative illustration of how important it is to run positive email campaigns on new domains before using it as the dedicated main domain for email marketing activities.

 The client, SUJO.app, is a news platform that serves as an alternative to social media and other information sources.
 With SUJO.app, users can receive newsletters and read verified facts about events and occurrences all around the world.
 Naturally, email marketing played a major role in SUJO's performance, generating daily active users (DAU) and expanding the database of users.

 For the SUJO team, it was necessary to keep up the pace, improve the conditions for users and implement new features.
 Once the DAU grew to 12,000 users, SUJO decided to rebrand the platform by moving to a new .app domain and continuing to send newsletters to subscribers from there.
 This is where the client discovered all changes required thorough preparations - and good domain analysis tools.